 Barreleye collects physiological data from various monitors and calculates clinically-relevant measures such as Shock Index and Pressure Reactivity Index to gauge patient trajectory and predict potential adverse events.
 This non-invasive technology integrates with existing monitors and systems, and can calculate hemodynamic trends to reduce the risk of secondary brain insult.

 The team worked with the University of Michigan Office of Tech Transfer and our Commercialization Coach to bring the product to market.
-Barreleye has been licensed to Trove Analytics, Inc., based in downtown Ann Arbor, Michigan.
+Barreleye has been licensed to Fifth Eye, based in downtown Ann Arbor, Michigan.